 It all began with the local mining of rubies and sapphires.
 A local legend says that the gems of Chanthaburi came from a bright light that shone over the night sky and then fell to earth.
 In the place where it fell, villagers saw a green glow coming from a hole in the ground, which they named "the mother of gems".
 However, when they tried to touch the mother of gems, she flew away, followed by her babies.
 It is said that the baby gems left behind in the earth are the gems of Chanthaburi.

 These mineral deposits were mined from as early as the 1400s and while most deposits are now depleted, there are still small mines in operation to this day.
 The main gem rush occurred from around the mid 1800s, when the Siamese jewels were mined by the Shan people, who came from Burma.

 Natural Wealth of Chanthaburi Back to Top

-The mineral wealth of Chanthaburi led to it being a centre for gem trade, and despite the main gem rush being over now, Chanthaburi still hosts a busy gem market at the weekends.
+The mineral wealth of Chanthaburi led to it being a center for gem trade, and despite the main gem rush being over now, Chanthaburi still hosts a busy gem market at the weekends.
 The interesting thing about the weekend gem market is that the buyers sit at a desk and the sellers are the ones who walk around.

 Siamese Sapphires Back to Top

-Sapphires from Chanthaburi can still be found here in several interesting colours, as well as the traditional blue.
+Sapphires from Chanthaburi can still be found here in several interesting colors, as well as the traditional blue.
 Chanthaburi also has rare black star sapphires, which have rutile inclusions that cause asterism (the star effect).
 The black and gold star sapphire is indigenous to Thailand.
 Other Chanthaburi sapphires include golden yellow sapphires, sometimes referred to as "Mekong whisky sapphires" due to their golden hue.
 Also there are green sapphires in shades from deep green to bluish-green and yellowish-green.